Steem-FOSSbot/steem-fossbot-voter/README.md

 Please see also the [installation guide](/docs/installation.md) for instructions on how to keep your server up to date with further releases of Voter.

+### IMPORTANT

+**If you are updating from before v0.3.0 you will need to do a clean reinstall, so please back up your data before upgrading.**

 ## License and acknowledgements

 All original programming is under the CC0 license and thus completely open and free to use in any capacity.
 It's in the spirit of the project that it is open to all.